Tallwave/Lattice/README.md

 A big thank you to [Krzysztof Zabłocki](http://www.objc.io/issues/13-architecture/behaviors/) for the idea.
 I ported over some of his code to Swift.

+## Installation
+(Fill out when Cocoapod is setup)

+## Usage

+### Adding a Behavior
+In Interface Builder, find the "Object" object in the Object Library Inspector (you can press ⌃⌥⌘3 to bring it up).
+Drag that onto your scene.
+You can drop it in the Document Outline or in the top bar of the View Controller, next to the First Responder icon.

+In the Identity Inspector (⌥⌘3) change the Class field to whichever behavior you are using.

+Connect the Outlets on the Behavior (right click on the Behavior, or use the Connections inspector, ⌥⌘6).
+You'll need to connect the [owner] property and at least one to the view you are manipulating.
+Some Behaviors are more complex and may need additional connections.
+Refer to the Behaviors documentation for further details.

+That's it!

 # Next Steps
 1. ~~Right now this is just a sample project.
 Move all the useful classes out to into a library.~~
 2. ~~Tests!
 Also add something like CircleCI.~~ Using [Travis](https://travis-ci.org/Tallwave/Lattice)